 For the lot with hammer price above 1,000,000 yen, the buyer’s premium will be 12% for the

 1,000,000 yen, and 10% for the rest of the amount.
 The winner is to pay the sum of the lot, the

 buyer’s premium and the consumption tax applied to the premium.

-The lots purchased will be delivered after the confirmation of your payment.
-Unless
+The lots will be delivered after payment is confirmed.

-otherwise indicated in the bidding form, all the lots will be shipped to your bidding address (free
+Unless otherwise indicated in the bidding form, all the lots will be shipped to the stated bidding address.

-gallery.
-Please bring the invoice with you on the date of pick up in person.
+Additionally, please remember to bring your invoice with you on the date of pick up.

-If you have made your payment by bank transfer, please present the relevant transfer
+If you have made your payment via bank transfer, please present the relevant bank transfer statement.